lucaswiman/pygr/doc/rest/reference/sqlgraph.rst

 ------------
 The base class for :class:`SQLTable` and other variants below.
 This class is derived from
-the Python :class:`UserDict.DictMixin` class, so all standard methods of the Mapping protocol (i.e. dictionary) can be used.
+the Python :class:`MutableMapping` class, so all standard methods of the Mapping protocol (i.e. dictionary) can be used.

 SQLTable